eccos/dpi-calculator/README.md

 Fork of Sven Neuhaus' \<sven@sven.de\> [DPI Calculator](https://www.sven.de/dpi/)

 + Removed the table tags from the monitor data form and replaced it with divs
-+ Added "change" event to input fields, so the result would update when data is changed using increment buttons
++ Added "change" event to input fields, so the result will update when data is changed using increment buttons
 + Changed result data
   + Now displayed in a 2 column list
   + For the following monitor data "1920x1080 24in", the result displays as...